 A nonspecific febrile syndrome 2 - 4 weeks after exposure.
 Depression is common, and the illness can be acute, subacute and local suppurative complications can occur anywhere, especially bone, joints, liver, CNS (PubMed), spleen, testicles, or kidneys.
 Eye involvement with chronic disease not uncommon; especially uveitis (PubMed).
 Fagets sign, pulse-temperature disassociation, may be a hint.

 Tetracycline 500 mg po qid OR doxycycline 100 po bid for 6 weeks WITH streptomycin 1 g/day im for the first 3 weeks OR doxycycline (100 mg administered orally twice daily for 45 days) in combination with either streptomycin (1 g administered intramuscularly daily for 14 days) or gentamicin (5 mg/kg per day administered intramuscularly for 7 days) are equivalent (PubMed) OR Doxycycline 100 po bid PLUS rifampin 600 to 900 mg/day po for 6 weeks.
 Ciprofloxacin and rifampin is also an option.

 CNS infections may require longer courses of therapy (PubMed).

 Spinal osteomyelitis is associated with poor outcomes and should be treated with at least three months of therapy (PubMed).

 DNA can be found in treated patients YEARS after therapy stops (PubMed).

 It can be spread sexually male to female, although why someone would have sex with active orchitis is beyond me (PubMed).

-And spinal infection has been found in a 2.5 million year old human fossil (PubMed).
+And a Brucella spinal infection has been found in a 2.5 million year old human fossil (PubMed).